SAIGE GWAS Walkthrough

 This code will create a list of input files to be merged, merge the listed files using plink into a (.bim, .bed, .fam) set of files, and return the set of merged (.bim, .bed, .fam) files as output.

-We will use the output of Step 1 to run saige_gwas_grm application to generate the variance ratio and model files. saige_gwas_grm application takes the following inputs:
+Next the output of Step 1 will be used to run saige_gwas_grm application to generate the variance ratio and model files. saige_gwas_grm application takes the following inputs:

 Select the files for required inputs and set the configuration parameters for the run including covariates and phenotype information as well as advanced options to define thresholds for variants to be included.